bgplab/bgplab/docs/session/5-routeserver.md

 * Log into your devices with `netlab connect` and verify their IP addresses and EBGP sessions.

 !!! tip
-    If the device you want to work with does not support the BGP Route Server functionality, use Cumulus Linux as the route server.
-Start the lab with `netlab up -s nodes.rs.device=cumulus` and (if you're not familiar with FRRouting configuration) configure the route server with `netlab config route_server -l rs`.
+    If the device you want to work with does not support the BGP Route Server functionality, use FRRouting as the route server.
+Start the lab with `netlab up -s nodes.rs.device=frr` and (if you're not familiar with FRRouting configuration) configure the route server with `netlab config route_server -l rs`.

 ## The Problem